Shaan-Duggal/streamlit_osha/README.md

 ### The Old Way

 Usually, safety inspections are done the old way, with safety officers walking around, and checking things out.
-It works, but it's slow and depends a lot on the person doing the checking.
+It works, but it's slow and depends greatly on the person checking.
 Everyone has off days, and some things might get overlooked.

 ### Our Smarter Approach